 A MoCA-enabled CPE (Customer Premise Equipment) sends beacon carriers throughout the home’s network looking for another CPE to establish a connection.
 Due to the high output power of these MoCA signals, they’re able to transmit data further than the network it's intended for.
 This means MoCA signals can escape from the intended subscriber and enter other homes nearby if there aren’t proper filters installed.

 Imagine a mother is scrolling through her DVR to find a program for her young child, but instead finds a program not suited for children that wasn’t saved by anyone in her household.
 That program was transmitted from her neighbor’s network because one – or both – of their homes doesn’t have a PoE (Point of Entry) filter installed.
 This is a cable provider’s nightmare, and they’re seeing it more often.

 The fix is simple.
-All homes should have a PoE filter installed no matter the kind of network set up.
-PoE filters are required for every MoCA subscriber to prevent the cross-interference, but MoCA signals can still interfere if a neighbor does not also have a filter.
+All homes should have a PoE filter installed no matter the kind of network setup.
+PoE filters are required for every MoCA subscriber to prevent cross-interference, but MoCA signals can still interfere if a neighbor does not also have a filter.

-Some subscribers know cable companies have used filters on regular networks to filter out channels the subscriber doesn’t pay for.
+Some subscribers know cable providers have used filters on regular networks to filter out channels they don’t pay for.
 Technicians have likely come across a home where the subscriber removed the filter, believing it will give them more channels for free.
 What they’re actually doing is allowing unwanted signals in and out of their network.

 With more wireless devices being introduced to home networks around the world, consumers are finding their connections getting slower and less reliable, even when they are paying for faster Internet speeds.
 Integrating MoCA into the home network is a great way to improve signal strength when there are many wireless devices present.
 Cross-interference due to MoCA can be a concern to providers, but a properly-installed MoCA filter will help make all subscribers across the neighborhood happy.